EHStew/DBaG_01/README.md

 # DBaG_01
 Dictate every feature for a game project.
-Meant to help me expand my ideas ad learn
+Meant to help me learn